Rootbuzz/JSONate/README.markdown

 Don't ask me why you'd care about your customer's height and weight.

+## In Forms

+If you want the Json input to be validated there is a validator:

+  from django import forms
+  from jsonate.form_fields import JsonateValidator

+  class MyForm(forms.Form):
+      json_input = forms.CharField(validators=[JsonateValidator])

+...but you should probably just use the JsonateFormField (which uses the validator):

+  from django import forms
+  from jsonate.form_fields import JsonateFormField

+  class MyForm(forms.Form):
+      json_input = JsonateFormField()

+## In the Admin

+If you're using the JsonateField in any of your models you'll probably want the input to be validated in the admin (using the JsonateFormField):

+    from django.contrib import admin
+    from myapp.models import MyModel

+    # Add this to your imports:
+    from jsonate.fields import JsonateField
+    from jsonate.form_fields import JsonateFormField

+    class MyModelAdmin(admin.ModelAdmin):

+        # Add this to your ModelAdmin:
+        formfield_overrides = {
+            JsonateField: {'form_class': JsonateFormField }
+        }

 ## The JsonateResponse

 `JsonateResponse` is a subclass of HttpResponse that works almost exactly